revsys/django-health-check/README.rst

     DatabaseHealthCheck      ... working
     CustomHealthCheck        ... unavailable: Something went wrong!

-Similar to the http version, a critical error will case the command to quit with the exit code `1`.
+Similar to the http version, a critical error will cause the command to quit with the exit code `1`.

 Other resources